jsteenbeeke/www.jeroensteenbeeke.nl/_posts/2019-02-15-new-website-location-design.md

 This website has had several incarnations over the years.
 It originally started as a Wordpress site, but after a rather dicey experience with malware I kind of lost faith in that approach.
-Back then my free time was somewhat less constrained then it is now, so I decided to build my own CMS system from scratch.
+Back then my free time was somewhat less constrained than it is now, so I decided to build my own CMS system from scratch.

 This worked well enough, but considering the frameworks I used this meant that hosting was rather expensive compared to what it had been (around $160 a year as opposed to the $15 I was paying for the Wordpress site), not